 The salt flats of Atacama are considered the driest places on earth, with 1-3 millimeters of precipitation a year.
 One of the few inhabitants in this parched region is the Andean flamingo.
 Large volcanoes dominate the landscape, including one of Chile’s most active, Lascar.
 At night, witness the spiraling starry dynamo that is the Milky Way in this arid land.

 The Miscanti and Miñique lagoons are located 13,121 feet above sea level, with beryl-blue waters on the surface of the land that draw a variety of wildlife.
 Rich in biodiversity, these Lagoons are home to the Andean and James Flamingo—make sure to snap a photo on the lakes, and check out the unique beauty of the salt crystals at the floaty Cejar Lagoon.

 A steaming geyser sunrise is an unforgettable awakening.
 Next to the border of Bolivia, the world’s third-largest geyser El Tatio or “oven” will astound you with more than 80 active hot springs.
-Take a steady walk through this bubbling land and dip your toes into these warm waters.
+During your San Pedro de Atacama vacation, take a steady walk through this bubbling land and dip your toes into these warm waters.

 A scattering of clay brick houses with windswept thatched roofs make for a charming Chilean village escape in Machuca.
 Walk by the whitewashed churches and bell towers and see the colonial architecture at work, a perfect place to Chile’s rural life.

 Flights, itineraries, guides - all from a single source